MikeBeller/advent/README.md

 Advent of Code
 ==============

-Solutions in several languages
+I've been working Advent of Code for a few years to as a relaxing passtime, and as a vehicle to learn new kanguages.
+I don't try to do them quickly or keep up with the competitive programmers so no solutions will be posted here before the leaderboard of AoC is long past full.

+Solutions are in whatever language i was interested in at the time -- and often in several.

+most common are:
+python, julia, elixir, lua, janet (a lisp dialect ) Some in gforth, rust, some in Go, maybe a few in JavaScript

+Many thanks to Eric Wastl who runs AoC for this wonderful project.

+## Notes

-You can run using the default codespace -- just add
+You can run many using the default github codespace -- just add

 ```sh
 sudo apt update